-GOAL AREA OBJECTIVES INDICATORS LEVEL OF MEASUREMENT BASELINE Learning Obj.
+GOAL AREA OBJECTIVES INDICATORS LEVEL OF MEASUREMENT BASELINE Learning rning Obj.
 5: Increase the percentage of children ages 0 through 5 enrolled in a quality early care and education (ECE) program with a highly qualified workforce.
 Percentage of children participating in F5SD supported ECE programs who demonstrate gains.
-Number of ECE Program Community No Baseline No Baseline teachers/providers with an advanced degree Number of high-quality ECE programs in San Diego County Community No Baseline Percentage of children participating in inclusive F5SD supported early childhood education programs identified with special needs.
+Program No Baseline early care and education (ECE) program with a highly qualified early care and education (ECE) program with a Number of ECE teachers/providers with an advanced degree Community No Baseline Number of high-quality ECE programs in San Diego County Community No Baseline Percentage of children participating in inclusive F5SD supported early childhood education programs identified with special needs.
 Program 11% Percentage of F5SD supported early childhood programs with high ratings or participating in ongoing quality improvement efforts.
 Program 98% Health, Learning, Family Obj.
-6: Increase parents' and primary caregivers' knowledge and capacity to promote the healthy Percentage of parents/ primary caregivers, participating in F5SD programs, who feel more confident in their knowledge of age-appropriate child development.
-Program 77% development of children ages 0 through 5.
+6: Increase parents' and primary caregivers' knowledge and capacity to promote Percentage of parents/ primary caregivers, participating in F5SD programs, who feel more confident in their knowledge of age-appropriate child development.
+Program 77% the healthy development of children ages 0 through 5.
 Percentage of parents/ primary caregivers participating in F5SD programs, who increased the frequency of talking, reading, or singing to their children.
 Program No Baseline Percentage of parents/ primary caregivers participating in F5SD programs with the knowledge and capacity to advocate for their child's needs.
 Program 91%